RyqShaw/May-Project/README.md

 # May-Project
-By Sharyq Siddiqi, Yannik Leuz, and Sarai Harper
+By Sharyq Siddiqi(RyqShaw), Symber, and Lyko

 During the Month of May at our school, Seniors are given an opportunity to pursue a project of their choosing!